codaxy/curriculum/sass/css-guide.md

 You can use both `transition` and `animation` property to add animation effect to an element.

-The main difference between the two is that `transition` effect works only when an element changes its state (*:hover*, *:focus*, *:active*, ...), or when it's added to the page.
-Also, `transition` only visualizes property change from start to finish.
+The main difference between the two is that `transition` effect works only when an element changes its state (*:hover*, *:focus*, *:active*, ...), or when it's added to the page, or when it 'gets' or 'loses' a class.
+Also, `transition` only visualizes property change from a beginning state to an ending state.

 For example, in material design, when you press a button (`:active` state), it seems like you're lifting it gradually.
 This effect is achieved by the `transition` property, which slowly changes button background-color and box-shadow.